 The treatment women and girls receive at the health services is a huge barrier.
 Often there is little consideration for privacy, especially in smaller communities where people know each other too well.
 Women and young people are not treated with confidentiality.
-Moreover, women and girls can sometimes also not receive contraception unless they are accompanied by their husbands or family members who agree to their choice.
+Moreover, medical professionals often display discriminatory attitudes and refuse to provide contraception to women and girls unless they are accompanied by their husbands or family members who agree to their choice.